MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 ::: moniker range=">= sc-vmm-2019"
 - We recommend that you use a dedicated SCVMM management server and not install any other System Center components and management tools on the same server.
 - If you want to manage more than 150 hosts, we recommend the following:
+     -  Add one or more remote computers as library servers, and don't use the default library share on the VMM management server.
+     -  Don't run the SQL Server instance on the VMM management server.
 ::: moniker-end
 ::: moniker range="<= sc-vmm-1807"
 - If you want to manage more than 150 hosts, we recommend that you use a dedicated computer for the VMM management server and do the following:
-::: moniker-end
      -  Add one or more remote computers as library servers, and don't use the default library share on the VMM management server.
      -  Don't run the SQL Server instance on the VMM management server.
+::: moniker-end
 - For high availability, the VMM management server can be installed on a failover cluster.
 [Learn more](~/vmm/plan-ha-install.md).

 ## SQL Server and database